shenzekai/shenzekai.github.io/_pages/about.md

 My research interest includes **Spatial-Temporal Data Mining** and **Uncertainty Quantification**.

 I“m willing to share interesting papers about **spatial-temporal data** and **time series**.
-If you are interested, You can follow my  [Zhihu](https://www.zhihu.com/people/no1wds) and Official account named "[时空探索之旅](https://mp.weixin.qq.com/s/Y0rszFAeNplIbK1X-po9Qw)" ，Here is the QR Code of official accout：
+If you are interested, You can follow my  [Zhihu](https://www.zhihu.com/people/no1wds) and Official account named "[时空探索之旅](https://mp.weixin.qq.com/s/Y0rszFAeNplIbK1X-po9Qw)" ，Here is the QR Code of official account：

 ![时空探索之旅](../images/ST_exploration.jpg#pic_center=30x30)